giannilmbd/dynare/doc/manual/source/the-model-file.rst

 estimation.

-Variables used in a MODEL_EXPRESSION denote current period values when neither a lead or a lag is given.
+Variables used in a MODEL_EXPRESSION denote current period values when neither a lead nor a lag is given.
 A lead or a lag can be given by enclosing an integer between parenthesis just after the variable name: a positive integer means a lead, a negative one means a lag.
 Leads or lags of more than one period are allowed.
 For example, if ``c`` is an